-- 1. Expand the node in the tree view until reaching to the target object. - 2.
-Choose the object and click 🔂 Add Privilege to open the window. - 3.
+- 1. Expand the node in the tree view until reaching to the target object. - Choose the object and click has been add Privilege to open the window. - 3.
 Check the user on the left pane. - 4.
 In the grid, check the relevant options against the privileges listed in Privilege to assign the selected user to have that object privilege.